aershov24/PMSC_Candidates_Test/Kanban_laaroussiikram01@gmail.com.md

 **Answer:**

-* Kanban is perfect for project management when :
+* Kanban is perfect for project management, it is beneficial to use it in :

    1. Projects with incremental changes :